 Wisconsin’s agriculture businesses contribute nearly $60 billion to our state economy.
 The size and structure of Wisconsin agriculture, both cropland and livestock, has changed enormously in the past few decades.
 In the past few decades Wisconsin, like all states in this area, has seen the development of larger, consolidated operations, particularly in livestock and dairy operations.
 This includes creation of many larger, concentrated operations known as “concentrated animal feeding operations” or CAFOs.
 CAFOs has been defined as those operations that have 1,000 animals or more, or certain smaller operations that may risk pollutant discharge into navigable waters or wells.
 Wisconsin agricultural operations are subject to governmental regulation and various permitting requirements.
 Primary responsibility for regulation and permitting of CAFOs in Wisconsin is handled by the Wisconsin Department of Natural Resources (DNR).
 These regulations address potential issues such as risk of pollutant discharge from manure and runoff.
 The water quality protection regulations and permits are intended to ensure farms use proper planning, nutrient management, and structures and systems construction to protect Wisconsin waters.
 Below is a map from the DNR website of WPDES (Wisconsin Pollutant Discharge Elimination System) permitted CAFO locations and a graph showing the types of operations and their growth since 1985.
 For more information, please contact the DNR and local governmental officials in any area that may be of interest to you.
 Buyers or sellers interested in learning more about such issues should consult the DNR and county officials in any specific area in which you may have interest.

 Some website links are provided.
 Although operable at the time of posting, please understand we are not responsible for the content or security of those sites or for the information they may contain.
 The links included here were believed operable when posted but may change over time.
 On all such issues, we recommend that you perform the search directly with the websites material to your inquiry and contact the authorities directly working in the area of interest to you.
 Hopefully this page will assist.
-For most of these subjects you may contact the local municipality and the State governmental authorities directly, such as the Wisconsin Department of Natural Resources.
+For most of these subjects you may contact the local municipality and the State governmental authorities directly, such as the Wisconsin Department of Natural Resources, Wisconsin Department of Health Services, and Environmental Protection Agency.
 They should be able to answer your questions or direct you further.